mbookham7/crdb-2-hour-workshop/scenarios/serverless_setup/README.md

 \set prompt1 %/>
 ```

+Show the region your client is currently connected to.
 ```sql
 SELECT gateway_region();
 ```

-Show the regions in your cluster:
+Now show the regions in your cluster, what can you see?
+Which is the primary region?

 ```sql
 SHOW regions;